 The Department of Environment is also implementing a trial operation of 125 sets of air sensors in Hanoi, Ha Nam, Ninh Binh.
 Of which, 65% are located in communes and wards, 20% are located in traffic routes, and 15% are located in industrial parks.

-A representative of the Department of Environment said that key solutions for the transport sector to control air pollution are proposed, including: Establishing low-emission zones in Hanoi and Ho Chi Minh City; Building emission inspection systems, connecting data; Incentives for converting old motorbikes to green vehicles; Upgrading public transport: green buses, metro, charging stations.
+A representative of the Department of Environment said that the Ministry is currently submitting to the Prime Minister a draft National Action Plan on pollution treatment and air quality management for the period 2025 - 2030, with a vision to 2045, in which many specific goals and targets ensure the spirit of the Prime Minister's clear motto 6.
+Regarding the key solutions for the transport sector in this draft, such as: Establishing low-emission zones in Hanoi and Ho Chi Minh City; Building an emission inspection system, connecting data; Incentives for converting old motorbikes to green vehicles; Upgrading public transport: green buses, metro, charging stations...

 Along with that is a roadmap to ban motorbikes using fossil fuels: 7.2026: ban gasoline motorbikes in Ring Road 1, 1.2028: ban motorbikes, limit gasoline cars in Ring Road 1'2, 2030: expand to Ring Road 3.